Sylhet Division: Flora and fauna

 The region is home to the Asian elephant and the One-horned rhinoceros, mostly towards the south.
 Tigers and leopards were once found throughout the region.
 Other notable fauna include the Sambar deer, Indian hog deer, Sylhet hara and Sylhet roofed turtle.

 The Asian elephant were once found in small numbers in places such as Chapghat, Bhanugach, Chamtolla, Mahram and the Raghunandan hills.
 More abundantly they are found near streams in Singla and Langai.

 Culture

 Language

 The "Nagari Chattar" (Nagari Square), built near Surma river in the city of Sylhet, consists of the Sylheti Nagri script.

 The official language of Sylhet is Standard Bengali, which is used in education and all government affairs in the division.
-Sylheti is the most widely spoken in the division.
+Sylheti dialect is the most widely spoken in the division.
 The Adivasis and tea labourers brought over during the British colonial rule also have their own native languages such as Khasi, Kuki, Laiunghtor, Meitei, Bishnupriya Manipuri, Hajong, Garo, Odia, Kurmi creole, Hindi, Bhumij and Tripuri.